Ready, Set, Grow!

 Troubleshooting Your RIA's Marketing Problems

 Every marketing effort you make should drive a desired behavior in your audience.
-Whether you want a journalist to quote you in their article, an ideal client to subscribe to your blog, convert a Sales Qualified Lead, or engage with you, there are three elements necessary to drive desired behavior: motivation, ability, and a prompt.
+Whether you want a journalist to quote you in their article, an ideal client to subscribe to your blog, or an MQL to convert to an SQL, there are three elements necessary to drive desired behavior: motivation, ability, and a prompt.

 Think of the behavioral psychology studies done with rats designed to get them to push a lever to receive a pellet or other motivating factor.
 If your marketing tactics are your levers, your ideal client needs to be motivated by the reward, have the ability to find/see/understand how to work the lever (e.g.: navigate your website, subscribe to a blog, book a call etc.) and a prompt (CTA) to push the lever.